josef-pkt/causalimpact/README.md

 The model is more commonly used to infer the impact that marketing interventions have on businesses such as the expected revenue associated to a given campaign or even to assert more precisely the revenue a given channel brings in by completely turning it off (also known as "hold-out" tests).
 It's important to note though that the model can be extensively used in different areas and subjects; any intervention on time series data can potentially be modeled and inferences be made upon observed and predicted data.

-Please refer to *getting started* in the `examples` folder for more information.
+Please refer to <a href=http://nbviewer.jupyter.org/github/dafiti/causalimpact/blob/14aa71977fe89a62b4adb95532bc838d3956fcc0/examples/getting_started.ipynb>getting started</a> in the `examples` folder for more information.

 ## Instalation
     pip install pycausalimpact